-- The tie-break used is a straight-line distance. - All distances are measured by a straight line from the school to the child's home address, using Ordnance Survey data within the curtilage of the property. - Brothers or sisters may be half or stepsiblings (by marriage or co-habitation), or foster siblings but must be living permanently at the same address. - Applications received after the application deadline will be considered after all the preferences received on time. - Children with an Education Health and Care Plan naming a school will automatically be admitted under Section 43 of the Families Act 2014. - Looked after children (children in public care), children who were previously looked after who ceased to be so because they were adopted or became subject to a special guardianship order or child arrangements order.
-This includes children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted are given priority.
-See pages 11-12 for more information evidence must be provided.
+- The tie-break used is a straight line distance. - All distances are measured by a straight line from the school to the child's home address, using Ordnance Survey data within the curtilage of the property. - Brothers or sisters may be half or step-siblings (by marriage or co-habitation), or foster siblings but must be living permanently at the same address. - Applications received after the application deadline will be considered after all the preferences received on time. - Children with an Education Health and Care Plan naming a school will automatically be admitted under Section 43 of the Families Act 2014. - Looked after children (children in public care), children who were previously looked after and are adopted, and children who leave care under a special guardianship, residence or child arrangement order are given priority.
+See page 11 for more information - evidence must be provided.